Sudha Ragunathan: Concert performances

-Other Music
+Other music

-Ragunathan has also performed as a playback singer in the Tamil cinema.
-She got her first break as playback singer under Illayaraja in the movie 'Ivan', performing the song,'Enna Enna Sethai'.
+Ragunathan has also performed as a playback singer in Tamil cinema.
+She got her first break as a playback singer under Illayaraja in the movie Ivan, performing the song "Enna Enna Sethai".
 Besides the Carnatic repertoire, Raghunathan has also explored the world music scene, in particular fusion music.

 Teaching

-Following Carnatic musicians, Sudha Ragunathan has also taught the tradition to her students.
-Sudha has launched her own school Sudhaarnava Academy for Musical Excellence on the day of Vijayadashami in 2017.
-The school has a faculty of her students along with Sudha Ragunathan herself and has conducted lec demonstrations and workshops in many venues across the globe.
+Following Carnatic musicians, Ragunathan has also taught the tradition to her students.
+She launched her own school, Sudhaarnava Academy for Musical Excellence, on the day of Vijayadashami in 2017.
+The school has a faculty of her students along with Ragunathan herself and has conducted lec demonstrations and workshops in many venues across the globe.

 Personal life

-Sudha married Ragunathan and they have two children.
+She is married and has two children.

 Charitable works

-Sudha is known for her charitable works, and had launched the 'Samudhaaya Foundation' in 1999 of which she is the Founder and Managing Trustee.
-The Foundation has assisted the under privileged in the areas of child healthcare, infrastructural aid for homes and for heart surgeries for children.
-The foundation has also raised funds for victims of the Gujarat earthquake and cyclone relief in Orissa.
+Ragunathan is known for her charitable works, and launched the Samudhaaya Foundation in 1999, of which she is the founder and managing trustee.
+The foundation has assisted the underprivileged in the areas of child healthcare, infrastructural aid for homes, and heart surgeries for children.
+The foundation has raised funds for victims of the Gujarat earthquake and cyclone relief in Orissa.